noufbmdev/FSND_02_Trivia_API/README.md

   "success": true
 }
 ```
-##### POST '/questions'
+##### POST '/questions/search'
 - General:
     - Searches the database for questions that includes a search term.
     - Returns the search result as a list of questions.
-    - Returns the total number of questions.
+    - Returns the total number of questions of the search result.
 - Request Body:
-    - Search Term (String) - The text that is to be used to search the database.
+    - `searchTerm` (String) - The text that is to be used to search the database.
 - Request Parameters: None.
-- Example: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"search_term":"world"}'`
+- Example: `curl http://127.0.0.1:5000/questions/search -X POST -H "Content-Type: application/json" -d '{"searchTerm":"world"}'`
 ```
 {
   "questions": [
     {
+      "answer": "Brazil",
+      "category": 6,
+      "difficulty": 3,
+      "id": 10,
+      "question": "Which is the only team to play in every soccer World Cup tournament?"
+    },
+    {
       "answer": "Uruguay",
-      "category": "6",
+      "category": 6,
       "difficulty": 4,
       "id": 11,
       "question": "Which country won the first ever soccer World Cup in 1930?"
-    },
-    {
-      "answer": "Brazil",
-      "category": "2",
-      "difficulty": 3,
-      "id": 10,
-      "question": "Which is the only team to play in every soccer World Cup tournament?"
     }
   ],
   "success": true,
-  "total_questions": 19
+  "total_questions": 2
 }
 ```
-##### POST '/trivia'
+##### POST '/quizzes'
 - General:
     - Retrieves a random question from the database by category.
     - Returns the random question's ID, question text, answer text, category ID, and difficulty rating.
 - Request Body:
-    - Category (Integer) - The category's ID that is to be used for the trivia game.
+    - `quizCategory` (Dict) - The category's ID that is to be used for the trivia game.
+(0 means all categories)
+        - Formatted in the following manner: `{"id": category_id}`
-    - Previous Questions (Integer) - A list of previously displayed questions.
+    - `previousQuestions` (List) - A list of previously displayed questions' IDs.
 - Request Parameters: None.
-- Example: `curl http://127.0.0.1:5000/trivia -X POST -H "Content-Type: application/json" -d '{"category": 0, "previous_questions": [1, 2, 3, 4]}'`
+- Example: `curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"quizCategory": {"id": 0}, "previousQuestions": [1, 2]}'`
 ```
 {
   "question": {
-    "answer": "Brazil",
+    "answer": "Escher",
-    "category": "2",
+    "category": 2,
-    "difficulty": 3,
+    "difficulty": 1,
-    "id": 10,
+    "id": 16,
-    "question": "Which is the only team to play in every soccer World Cup tournament?"
+    "question": "Which Dutch graphic artist–initials M C was a creator of optical illusions?"
   },
   "success": true
 }